 With the exception of RP-4 and RP-5, IEUA has the option of procuring electricity through IOUs or separate ESPs.
 Natural gas is procured through an ESP for IEUA's larger usage needs (core accounts), as well as its smaller accounts (non-core).
-IEUA currently purchases electricity through unbundled service, or DA, at three of its five largest accounts, and bundled service at the remaining two and all smaller considerable savings during the summer months utilizing direct access (DA) agreement.
+IEUA currently purchases electricity through unbundled service, or DA, at three of its five largest accounts, and bundled service at the remaining two and all smaller accounts (standalone RW and GWR facilities).
+The Agency has realized considerable savings during the summer months utilizing direct access (DA) agreement.